 Grant McLachlan is the grandson of Charlie and Mary McLachlan - the central characters of Sparrow.
 Born on the 30th anniversary of his grandfather's liberation, Grant interviewed over 100 war veterans and travelled throughout twelve countries to research a true story told in the way the veterans of Sparrow Force wanted them told.

-A qualified lawyer and hearings commissioner, Grant has worked in Parliament as a researcher and advisor.
+A former hearings commissioner, barrister, and solicitor, Grant has worked in Parliament as a researcher and advisor.
 His columns in New Zealand newspapers and his pro-bono work has assisted many people involved in disputes with central and local government authorities.

 Grant McLachlan in the Yokohama War Crimes Tribunal.